The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Results and Analysis

-We are surprised to observe that additional training on code-related data does not always contribute to better performance in our evaluation.
-Specifically, CodeGemma-7b-it outperforms its base model Gemma-7b-it, but in contrast, Codellama-7b-Instruct, which is trained based on Llama-2-7b-chat does not outperform Llama-2-7b-chat.
-For further analysis, we identify the 15 executions where the superiority of Llama-2-7b-chat over CodeLlama-7b-instruct is most pronounced and manually inspect the generated code, finding that Llama-2-7b-chat and CodeLlama-7b-instruct present different ``preferences'' when generating code.
-Specifically, given the functionalities described by I/O examples, Llama-2-7b-chat tends to perform \emph{input matching}, i.e., generating judgment statements directly from the I/O examples without making any guesses about the relationships between the inputs and outputs.
-In contrast, CodeLlama-7b-instruct prefers to guess the relationships between the inputs and outputs from given examples, but unfortunately, such guesses sometimes do not even fulfill the requirements of the given examples.
-Figure \ref{Fig: PreferenceExample} shows two instances of the generated code given the same I/O examples.
-We can see that the code generated by Llama-2-7b-chat contains three \CodeIn{if} statements to match the three I/O examples, separately.
-CodeLlama-7b-instruct proposes an arithmetic expression, which is supposed to be \CodeIn{x+17}, for the relationship between input and output, however, it even fails all three given examples.
+Surprisingly, additional code-related training does not always obviously improve performance in our evaluation.
+Codegemma-7b-it substantially surpasses its base model (gemma-7b-it), and yet CodeLlama-7b-Instruct's score is very close to that of its base, Llama-2-7b-chat.
+Analyzing the 15 cases where Llama-2-7b-chat most outperforms CodeLlama-7b-Instruct reveals differing code generation ``preferences''.
+Llama-2-7b-chat tends to perform \emph{input matching}, directly generating conditional statements from the I/O examples without inferring input-output relationships.
+Conversely, CodeLlama-7b-Instruct attempts to deduce these relationships, but these deductions often fail to satisfy even the provided I/O examples.
+Figure \ref{Fig: PreferenceExample} illustrates this observation: Llama-2-7b-chat uses separate \CodeIn{if} statements to match each I/O example, while CodeLlama-7b-Instruct incorrectly proposes an arithmetic expression (intended to be \CodeIn{x+17}) that fails all the given examples.

-To identify the effect of \emph{input-matching} behavior on the results of first-round interaction, we use string checking to filter the code that performs \emph{input matching}.
-The updated pass@k results are shown in Table \ref{tab: passk_all_not_input_match}.
-The results show that all the evaluated LLMs may generate code performing \emph{input matching}.
-The largest proportion of such code is found in those generated by Llama-2-7b-chat, while in the code generated by Deepseek-Coder-6.7b-instruct and Gemma-7b-it, the percentage is considerably smaller.
-After filtering code performing \emph{input matching}, we find that Deepseek-Coder-6.7b-instruct becomes the best among the five open-source models, and both CodeGemma-7b-it and Codellama-7b-Instruct prevail over their base models.
+To identify the effect of \emph{input-matching} behavior on the results, we use string checking to filter the code that performs \emph{input matching}, finding that all the LLMs may generate code performing \emph{input matching}.
+The largest proportion of such code is found in that generated by Llama-2-7b-chat, while in the code generated by deepseek-coder-6.7b-instruct and gemma-7b-it, the percentage is considerably smaller.

-\textbf{RQ2: With the iteratively given I/O examples, can the evaluated LLMs generate code that successfully implements the target functionalities?}
+\textbf{RQ2: With the iteratively supplemented I/O examples, how effectively can the LLMs generate code for the target functionality?}